adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

   ![image](https://github.com/user-attachments/assets/77a40a06-c604-425b-a8c0-38cee999facb)

 #### Key Takeaway

-- Identifying these in-demand skills is crucial for professionals looking to stay competitive and for educational programs to focus on high-impact technologies.
+- Understanding high-demand skills is crucial for job-seekers and helps educational institutions prioritize relevant training programs.

 ## 4. How much are the top 10 skills compensated?

-### Skill: Advanced Charts (Pivot Chart)
+**Objective**: To examine how different skills impact salary, focusing on the top 10 skills.

+**Tools Used**: PivotCharts

-#### PivotChart
+#### Process

 - I designed a combo PivotChart to display the median salary and likelihood (%) of each top skill
     - **Primary Axis:** Median Salary (as a Clustered Column)
     - **Secondary Axis:** Skill Likelihood (as a Line with Markers)

 - To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.

 ### Analysis